adelarue/cos_2019/3_modeling_and_ml/README.md

 # Before the Session

+## Project Preparation

+Using the tools you learned in Session 2, produce a simple R Markdown report (optionally as a dashboard) including at least two visualizations and at least one summary table related to your data set.
+For each, include at least one sentence describing what makes the figure interesting and relevant.
+Turn in our report as a .html file on Stellar.

+## Technical Preparation

 First, `git pull` to ensure that you have the most up-to-date versions of all of the files for this course.
 The pre-lecture assignment for this session is **pre_lecture_assignment.R**.
 Please open the file, install the R packages there which are not already installed on your computer, and double-check that you obtain the same output as in **output-1.png** and **output-2.png**.

 **Upload a screenshot of your final R Console to Stellar.**